NewsColombian Government promises to listen to the mine workers

 Why talk about a Just Energy Transition

 More and more countries reduce their carbon footprint.
 State policies are being developed to reduce coal imports.
 People in the sourcing countries experience the severe socio-economic consequences of mine closures for their livelihood.
-Colombia is the first case of such an energy transition.
+Colombia is among the first cases of such an energy transition.
 Its experiences can serve as a model for many other countries to follow.
+Learn more...

 Legal Facts | Agreements and laws

 In this section you will find input related to laws and agreements linked to the Just Energy Transition.

 We invite you to check how legislation promotes and protects the just transition process.

 Trade unions are an essential interlocutor that contributes to a transition which will guarantee the best possible present and future for the communities of the mining regions.

 - Find usefull guidelines to carry out the Just Energy Transition.